Delaware Investments

+Macquarie Investment Management (previously Delaware Investments) is a US-based asset management firm providing mutual funds and Institutional investments that is a wholly owned subsidiary of Macquarie Group, an Australian investment bank.

 In April 2017, Delaware Investments was rebranded as Macquarie Investment Management, effectively ending the original entity.
 The US funds continue to be managed under the "Delaware Funds by Macquarie" brand.

 In 2020, Macquarie Investment Management began acquisition of Overland Park, Kansas based asset manager Waddell and Reed (Ivy Funds).

 History

 Delaware Investments commenced business in 1929 and introduced its first mutual fund in 1938.

-Delaware Investments introduced institutional separate account management in 1972.
-Its Taft-Hartley business established 1974.

-In 1990 Delaware Investments established its International/Global capabilities.

-In 2000, Delaware Investments enhanced its the fixed income capabilities and in 2007 it launched Delaware Investments Global Funds plc.
+In 1972 it introduced institutional separate account management and in 1974 it established its Taft-Hartley business.
+In 1990 it established its International/Global capabilities.
+In 2000, Delaware Investments enhanced its fixed income capabilities and in 2007 it launched Delaware Investments Global Funds plc.

-Delaware Investments was acquired by Macquarie Group in 2010 and in 2017 became Macquarie Investment Management, a business unit of the group.
+Macquarie Group acquired Delaware Investments, previously a division of Lincoln Financial, in 2010 for a reported $452 million cash deal.
+In 2017, the company became Macquarie Investment Management, a business unit of the Macquarie Group.